 How To Do Plate Row

-Plate Row is an effective exercise to target your lats, rear shoulders, traps, biceps and forearm muscles.
+Plate Row is an effective exercise to target your upper back, lats, rear shoulders, traps, biceps and forearm muscles.

 Plate Row will engage your core muscles to stabilise the upper body and support the lower back.

 Plate Row builds muscle and also develops coordination, balance and functional strength.

 - Stand with your feet shoulder width apart, slight bend on your knees and pick up a barbell plate, the weight of which you can comfortably work with.

 - Bent over from the hip to bring the plate forward and slightly away from the body.
 The plate should be in line with your chest.
 This position isolates the side of the lats.

 - Row the Plate toward your midsection and finish at a point where you feel a contraction on the scapulae and a pinch on the rear shoulder.

 - Bring the plate back to starting position.
 Make sure you get a nice stretch at the bottom.

 - Repeat the exercise until you have completed the targeted number of reps.